 Land at Turfbeg was previously safeguarded for residential development in the Angus Local Plan Review (2009).
-The ALDP now allocates the site for around 300 units to be released in the first phase of the plan (2016 - 2021) with a phased release throughout the plan period.
+The ALDP now allocates the site for around 300 units with a phased release throughout the plan period.

 F3 Housing - Turfbeg

 17.6 Ha of land north of Turfbeg is allocated for residential development of around 300 dwellings.
 A first phase of around 175 dwellings will be permitted in the period to 2021, with the remaining phase of around 125 dwellings permitted in the period to 2026.